-Per this site visit review, programmatic requirements specific to this being met. grant prog Yes □ ram are No □ eld Representative Comments for the Program Review Section: mber comments to correspond to Program Review items ٧.
-DATA COLLECTION AND EVALUATION 1.
-Evaluator Does the Grantee subcontract for its data collection and evaluation Yes □ If yes, list name of organization and describe the relationship in the No □ N/A □ lect6ion and Evaluation Comments section.
-2. Evaluation Plan Is the Grantee on track with the activities and milestones describe Plan?
-Yes □ d in its Eva aluation N/A □ 3.
-Preliminary Evidence 3a.
-Do the data collection efforts show any preliminary evidence that project?
-Yes □ at could im l pact the 3b.
-Has the Grantee used this information to make improvements project? or change No □ s to the N/A □ VI Nur eld Representative Comments for Data Collection and Evaluation mber comments to correspond to Data Collection and Evaluation Review items.
-MONITORING SUMMARY n Section : 1 Outcome of Visit •• 1a.
+Per this site visit review, programmatic requirements specific to this grant program are being met.
+Yes D No D

+Field Representative Comments for the Program Review Section:

+Number comments to correspond to Program Review items

+V. DATA COLLECTION AND EVALUATION

+1. Evaluator

+Does the Grantee subcontract for its data collection and evaluation services?

+Yes No N/A I If yes, list name of organization and describe the relationship in the Data Collect6ion and Evaluation Comments section.

+2. Evaluation Plan

+Is the Grantee on track with the activities and milestones described in its Evaluation Plan?
+Yes

+No

+N/A

+3. Preliminary Evidence

+3a.
+Do the data collection efforts show any preliminary evic lence that could im pact the project?
+Yes  No 🗆 N/A □

+3b.
+Has the Grantee used this information to make improvements or changes to the project?
+Yes \Box No \Box N/A \Box

+Field Representative Comments for Data Collection and Evaluation Section:

+Number comments to correspond to Data Collection and Evaluation Review items.

+VI.
+MONITORING SUMMARY

+1. Outcome of Visit 1a.
 Does the project generally meet BSCC grant requirements?
-Yes □ No □ 1b.
+Yes 🗆 No 🗆 1b.
 If no, will a Compliance Improvement Plan be submitted?
-Yes □ No □ 1c.
+Yes □ No 🗆 1c.
 Describe here: 2.
 Technical Assistance 2a.
 Does the Grantee have any technical assistance needs?
-Yes □ No □ 2b.
+Yes □ No 🗆 2b.
 Describe here: